hXtreme/tasks3/README.rst

         [e1c100] Think of a cool name (⏰⏰    ) (🚨🚨  )
           [path: ~/Documents/story]

+Create a task in a current folder with custom settings and description.

 .. code-block:: bash
-        :caption: Create a task in a current folder with custom settings and description.

         tasks3 task add --title "Try new model" \
             --urgency 4 --importance 3 \